Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3: Multiply both.
 			"Multiply Health"			"0"
 		}
+		"Enhancements"
+		{
+			// The Mutant Tank can only attack every time this many seconds passes.
+			// Note: Default attack interval is 2.0 seconds.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// OFF: 0.0
+			// Minimum: 0.1
+			// Maximum: 999999.0
+			// --
+			// Keywords:
+			// "milli"/"millisecond" - 0.1 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 999999 seconds
+			"Attack Interval"			"0.0"

+			// The Mutant Tank's claw attacks do this much damage.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// OFF: -1.0
+			// Minimum: 0.0
+			// Maximum: 999999.0
+			// --
+			// Keywords:
+			// "nodmg"/"friendly"/"harmless" - 0.0 damage
+			// "weakest" - 1.0 damage
+			// "strongest" - 999999.0 damage
+			"Claw Damage"				"-1.0"

+			// The Mutant Tank's hittables do this much damage.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// OFF: -1.0
+			// Minimum: 0.0
+			// Maximum: 999999.0
+			// --
+			// Keywords:
+			// "nodmg"/"friendly"/"harmless" - 0.0 damage
+			// "weakest" - 1.0 damage
+			// "strongest" - 999999.0 damage
+			"Hittable Damage"			"-1.0"

+			// The Mutant Tank's rock throws do this much damage.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// OFF: -1.0
+			// Minimum: 0.0
+			// Maximum: 999999.0
+			// --
+			// Keywords:
+			// "nodmg"/"friendly"/"harmless" - 0.0 damage
+			// "weakest" - 1.0 damage
+			// "strongest" - 999999.0 damage
+			"Rock Damage"				"-1.0"

+			// Set the Mutant Tank's run speed.
+			// Note: Default run speed is 1.0.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// OFF: 0.0
+			// Minimum: 0.1
+			// Maximum: 3.0
+			"Run Speed"				"0.0"

+			// The Mutant Tank throws a rock every time this many seconds passes.
+			// Note: Default throw interval is 5.0 seconds.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// OFF: 0.0
+			// Minimum: 0.1
+			// Maximum: 999999.0
+			// --
+			// Keywords:
+			// "milli"/"millisecond" - 0.1 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 999999 seconds
+			"Throw Interval"			"0.0"
+		}
+		"Immunities"
+		{
+			// Give the Mutant Tank bullet immunity.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Immunities" section of their settings.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Bullet Immunity"			"0"

+			// Give the Mutant Tank explosive immunity.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Immunities" section of their settings.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Explosive Immunity"			"0"

+			// Give the Mutant Tank fire immunity.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Immunities" section of their settings.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Fire Immunity"				"0"

+			// Give the Mutant Tank hittable immunity.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Immunities" section of their settings.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Hittable Immunity"			"0"

+			// Give the Mutant Tank melee immunity.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Immunities" section of their settings.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Melee Immunity"			"0"
+		}
 		"Administration"
 		{
 			// Admins with one or more of these access flags have access to all Mutant Tank types.